 The objectives and support mechanisms at AA are highly commendable.
 I just feel that several of their core beliefs and techniques are invalid or obsolete.
 Bloodletting was the most popular cure for disease for almost 2,000 years.
 In the overwhelming majority of cases, it was harmful to patients.
 Fortunately, we eventually discovered methods that truly cure.

 There are circumstances when a person who has been an extremely heavy user of alcohol or drugs should enter a detox program.
 Due to the potential for dangerous withdrawal symptoms after long-term heavy use, entering a medically supervised program is advisable.

 There are several facts about treatment programs that make me leery of them.
 1.)
 Most treatment programs align themselves with AA philosophies and practices.
 2.)
 Their rate of success is low.
 3.)
-Many patients return more than once, some several times.
+Many patients return more than once, some many times.
 4.)
-Most of them are guided by profitability unless they are a non-profit organization.
+Most of them are guided by profits.
 5.)
-Many treatment program companies spend a lot of money “selling the need” for their services through various marketing channels.
+Many treatment program companies spend a lot of money “selling the need” for their services through advertising.

 There are a rare few who go through a treatment program, get a lot out of it, and never drink or use again.
 Two such people are Elton John and Samuel L. Jackson.